QingyangKong/NTU-bootcamp/README.md

 6. Transfer 5 LINKs to `sender.sol`.
 7. Call the function `sendMessage` with sepolia selector and receiver address.

+<b> Leave your address if you need test tokens on Sepolia in https://pad.riseup.net/p/NTU_Bootcamp_day2 </b>

 ## References:
 Data Feed materials:
 - Please find more details about Data Feed [here](https://docs.chain.link/data-feeds).